zopefoundation/meta/config/README.rst

 additional-config
   Additional entries for the config matrix.
 This option has to be a list of strings without leading whitespace but it has to start with a hyphen.

+additional-exclude
+  Additional entries to exclude from the config matrix.
+This option has to be a list of strings without leading whitespace but it has to start with a hyphen.

 steps-before-checkout
   Add steps definitions to be inserted into ``tests.yml`` before the checkout